|Title:||Building & Sustaining a Successful Sober Home Business – Best Practices for Sober Home Management|

 - gain knowledge of how to create a sober living setting that supports and sustains recovery

 The Sober Living event is included with a registration to CORE, however if you wish to attend this event only the registration fee is $100.
 Simply use the link below to register.
-After making your selection from the main menu, make sure you select the “Sober Living Track Only (Monday Only)” checkbox on the main menu.
+If you are registering for the Sober Event only, make sure you select the “Sober Living Track Only (Monday Only)” checkbox on the main menu.
 Please note that if you are registering for the Sober Event only that lunch will be an additional $50 if you wish to attend.

 8:30 am – 10:00 am

 Aaron Levine, MSW